Trespass: Self-defense / defense of others / defense of property

 Self-defense, or non-consensual privilege, is a valid defense to trespasses against the person, assuming that it constituted the use of "reasonable force which they honestly and reasonably believe is necessary to protect themselves or someone else, or property".
 The force used must be proportionate to the threat, as ruled in Cockcroft v Smith.

-Trespass to goods
+Trespass to chattels

 Trespass to chattels (also known as trespass to goods or trespass to personal property) is defined as "an intentional interference with the possession of personal property...proximately caus[ing] injury".
 While originally a remedy for the asportation of personal property, the tort grew to incorporate any interference with the personal property of another.
 In some jurisdictions, such as the United Kingdom, trespass to chattels has been codified to clearly define the scope of the remedy; in most jurisdictions, trespass to chattel remains a purely common law remedy, the scope of which varies by jurisdiction.

 Generally, trespass to chattels possesses three elements: